-The Foreign Language Placement Exam will open on Saturday, June 1, 2019.
+The Modern Languages Placement Exam is expected to open on June 1, 2020.

 - Students who never took the language before should enroll in 101.